Stylized map of no real place, featuring roads, rivers, green areas, and yellow zones. Lines and icons depict transportation routes and landmarks.

 This conceptual diagram displays a vicious cycle of five “moments”: (1) the housing crisis in cities that can intensify (2) displacement to and growth of the WUI, which leads to (3) a variety of socio-environmental consequences of WUI growth, and (4) WUI and climate-related disasters.
 This can result in (5) uneven redevelopment and further displacement, which can in turn exacerbate the housing crisis.

-Our team is led by faculty and students in the social and natural sciences working alongside community partners in affordable housing, labor, Indigenous land stewardship, prescribed burning, conservation, and emergency response.
-Over the coming two years, we will host regional gatherings to share and get feedback on our findings from a range of stakeholders, and present our multiple layers of research within an online, interactive WUI Equity Atlas.
-Our ultimate goal is to inform and inspire new approaches to regional resiliency planning at the nexus of climate, land, and housing justice.
+Our team is led by faculty and students in the social and natural sciences working alongside community partners in affordable housing, labor, Indigenous land stewardship, prescribed burning, conservation, and emergency management.
+Over the course of our two year project (2023-2025), we have hosted regional gatherings to share and get feedback on our findings from a range of stakeholders, and aim to present our multiple layers of research within an online, interactive WUI Equity Atlas.
+Our collective goal is to inform and inspire new approaches to regional resiliency planning at the nexus of climate, land, and housing justice.

 Digital drawing of people conversing in a house, while outside people talk next to trees, a bus, and a book.